 In all but selected special print jobs all papers start off as a white.
 All the papers for the illustrations on this page are white.
 Even the pictures with black backgrounds.
 You see, there is no such thing as white in a CMYK print run.
 White writing is actually space between black ink and is know as 'reversed out' type.
 However, all whites are not the same and paper ranges from bright white through antique white, cream and linen.
 Each of these colours gives a different feeling to the visual communication.
 Take a look below at different paper stocks in action.

-Methods for original image making
+Manual Methods for creating original artwork (pre-press)

 As it is the method used in making an original image that an audience notices, we always discuss how an image was originally made.
 Some common methods used in this period (remember all this is pre-computer; 1984) are;